Package leaflet: Information for the user

 - have or have had liver disease or cancer

-- are sensitive to the hormone levonorgestrel or to any of the ingredients in Mirena, see section 6, “What Mirena contains”.
+- are allergic to levonorgestrel or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions